What is tularemia?

 How is tularemia spread?

-Tularemia cannot be spread from one person to another.
-The disease can be spread in a variety of ways.
+This bacteria can be spread in a variety of ways.
 The skin, eye, mouth and throat of hunters may be exposed to the bacteria while skinning or dressing wild animals, especially rabbits or hares.
-Handling or eating uncooked meat from infected animals, handling pelts and paws of animals, drinking contaminated water, or getting bitten by certain arthropods may also transmit the disease.
+Handling or eating uncooked meat from infected animals, handling pelts and paws of animals or getting bitten by certain ticks or flies may also transmit the disease.
 Another possible, but rare, route of exposure is by inhaling infected aerosols, such as dust from contaminated soil, hay or grain.
+Transmission of tularemia from one person to another has not been reported.

 What are the symptoms of tularemia?

 Tularemia causes different symptoms depending on where the bacteria enter the body.
 Tularemia can cause swollen and painful lymph glands, inflamed eyes, sore throat, ulcers in the mouth or on the skin, and pneumonia-like illness.
-Early symptoms almost always include the abrupt onset of fever, chills, headache, muscle aches, joint pain, dry cough and progressive weakness.
-Pneumonia may be a complication of infection and requires prompt diagnosis and specific treatment to prevent death.
+All forms are accompanied by fever, which can be as high as 104 °F. Pneumonia may be a complication of infection regardless of where the bacteria entered the body.

 How soon after exposure do symptoms appear?